Do I have to dress up?

 Please do!
 We warmly welcome children to our services and would love to meet them.
 We have tailored activities for KS1 (Launchpad) and KS2 (Orbit) as well as Church Mice for pre-school children.

 I am in a wheelchair, is access easy and is there somewhere for me to sit?

 Yes.
-We normally have a wheelchair lift and someone would help you to find a place to sit.
-However currently we are going through some major alterations which will restrict wheelchair access until late March.
-See this for more detail.
+We have a wheelchair lift and someone will help you to find a place to sit.

 Do you have a loop system for hearing aid users?